Article updated: July 20, 2022

 Add a Twitter account to Sparkcentral

 Add a Twitter account to manage engagement and messages on tweets, retweets, comments, and direct messages.
 Because each Twitter account has its own user name, email address, and password, Twitter accounts must be added separately.

 Add a Twitter channel

-- On the Settings tab, expand Channels & Business Hours, and then select Channels.
+- Go to Admin settings, expand Channels and business hours, and then select Channels.
 Tip: Make sure that you are already logged in to the Twitter profile in a separate browser window.
 Sparkcentral uses the profile you are currently logged in to in step 3.

 - Select Add channel, and then select Twitter.